 - How much you owe them

-- What the interest rate is on each loan
+- What the interest rate is on each debt

-- What the minimum payment is on each loan
+- What the minimum payment is on each debt

-You can either write these down on a piece of paper or put them in a spreadsheet like Excel or Google Sheets.
+You can either write these down on a piece of paper or put them in a spreadsheet such as Excel or Google Sheets.
 You’ll need this information no matter what method of debt payoff you choose.

-The first debt payoff method to consider is called the Avalanche method.
-Clark calls this method “Laddering” because with this method you start by focusing on the loan with the highest interest rate and then, once you’ve paid that off, you move down a rung to the loan with the next highest interest rate, and so on.
+The first debt payoff method to consider is called the avalanche method.
+Clark calls this method “laddering” because you start by focusing on the loan with the highest interest rate and then, once you’ve paid that off, you move down a rung to the loan with the next highest interest rate and so on.

-To see what Avalanche would look like in practice, let’s assume you have the following loans outstanding:
+To see what avalanching would look like in practice, let’s assume you have the following loans outstanding:

 |Lender||Loan Balance||Interest Rate||Minimum Payment|

-Once you had the credit card completely paid off, you would move on to the loan with the next highest interest rate, which in this case is the auto loan.
+Once you’d paid off the credit card, you’d move on to the loan with the next highest interest rate, the auto loan.
 Finally, you would pay off the student loan and be debt-free.

 “I want you to tighten the spending belt,” Clark says, “so you can put more money toward your debt.”

-The other method to consider — and one that is more popular in some circles — is the Snowball method.
-With Snowball, you start by paying the loan with the lowest balance first, while continuing to make the minimum payments on your other loans.
+The other method to consider — and one that is more popular in some circles — is the snowball method.
+You start by paying the loan with the lowest balance first while continuing to make the minimum payments on your other debts.

 So in our example above, instead of starting with the credit card, you would start with your auto loan because it has the lowest balance.
-You would then move on to the credit card and, finally, the student loan.
+You would then move on to the student loan and, finally, the credit card.

-If you want to know how each of the methods would work out in your particular case, we have good news.
+If you want to know how each of the methods would work out for you, there’s a tool you can use.

-“I love the calculator at Unbury.us,” Clark says.
-“With it, you put in the exact loans that you have: the loan type, the balance you have, the minimum payment they require and the interest rate.”
+Clark likes the calculator at Unbury.me.
+“With it, you put in the exact loans that you have: the loan type, the balance you have, the minimum payment they require and the interest rate,” he says.
 The calculator then shows you exactly how long it will take you to become debt free and how much interest you’ll end up paying over the life of your loans.

 We ran the numbers we used in the example above, but paying $1,000 a month instead of the total minimum payment of $600.
 Here were the results:

-As you can see from the graphs above, using the Avalanche method in this case versus the Snowball method would allow you to be debt-free one month sooner and would save you more than $530 in total interest.
-That’s nothing to sneeze at!
+As you can see from the graphs above, using the avalanche method, in this case, would help you become debt-free one month sooner and would save you more than $530 in total interest.

 “The whole idea is that whatever method you come up with that puts you on a path where you feel the progress — where you have an end date in mind that you’re going to be debt-free — that’s core and key.”